top of page

 There are many ways to boost staff engagement.
 However, one often overlooked aspect is office design.
 As the place where your staff spend most or all of their working lives, your office has a huge impact on how engaged your people are.

-It isn’t hard to imagine what the company-level benefits of an engaged workforce are.
 Companies with highly engaged people are more agile, innovative, and profitable.
 According to Gallup, companies with engaged workers have 23% higher profit than those with workers who felt “miserable”.
 Additionally, teams with thriving workers see lower absenteeism, turnover and accidents.
 They also see higher customer loyalty.

 According to Wellable, disengaged employees are lower-performing than their engaged peers on multiple levels.
 They have an 18% lower productivity rate and 15% lower profitability rate.
 They also have a higher absenteeism rate, with a 37% increased likelihood of taking time off work.
 Overall, It is estimated that disengaged employees are costing the UK economy £340 billion every year – over 15% of the UK’s GDP!

-On-Brand Design
+Culture-Based Design

 Incorporate Biophilia